thestippe/thestippe.github.io/_drafts/statistics/bayesian_workflow.md

-As previously stated, all models are wrong, so it's unlikely that you will be able to reproduce all the features of the data, but we should at least be able to reproduce the relevant ones, where by relevant I mean with respect to your questions.
+As previously stated, all models are wrong, so it's unlikely that you will be able to reproduce all the features of the data, but we should at least be able to reproduce the relevant ones, whereby relevant I mean with respect to your questions.

 Prior and posterior predictive checks are discussed in [this post](/predictive_checks).